barryclark/jekyll-now/lab/GraalVM.md

 ## Exercise - Using GraalVM to create native Serverless Java function

-As mentioned in the previous exercise, reducing the size of the function container image is key.
+As mentioned in the previously, reducing the size of a unction container image is key.

-In addition to JPMS, we can also use [GraalVM](https://www.graalvm.org), an open-source high-performance virtual machine developed by Oracle Labs, to further reduce the size of a function container image.
+In addition to [JPMS and `jlink`](https://github.com/delabassee/delabassee.github.io/blob/master/lab/jlink.md), we can also use [GraalVM](https://www.graalvm.org), an open-source high-performance virtual machine developed by Oracle Labs, to further reduce the size of a function container image.

-GraalVM offers many features, in this exercise, we will solely focus on GraalVM `native-image` feature.
+GraalVM offers many features but in this exercise, we will solely focus on GraalVM `native-image` feature.
-`native-image` is an AOT (Ahead-of-Time) compiler that will [compile Java code into a native binary executable](https://www.graalvm.org/docs/reference-manual/aot-compilation/) that will run on a given target host.
+`native-image` is an AOT (Ahead-of-Time) compiler that will [compile Java code into a native binary executable](https://www.graalvm.org/docs/reference-manual/aot-compilation/).

-fn init --init-image fnproject/fn-java-native-init graalfunc`

 ### Boostrap the function